Journal für Psychologie Call for Papers: Polyamory

 The mixed-language, open access “Journal für Psychologie“ just published its most recent issue 1/2012 entitled “Material Girl_Boy: Intersubjectivity and technology in children’s everyday life”, edited by Niklas A. Chimirri and Ernst Schraube (both Roskilde University, Denmark).
 Children conduct their everyday lives in a technological world: From their birth onwards, they are surrounded by material things…

-Journal für Psychologie
+Journal für Psychologie, News @en

 Theory in Practice ? – May 29–30 2012